onkar69483/SymbiAirQuality/README.md

 2. Find the IP address assigned to your ESP8266 in your router's admin interface or use mDNS.

-3. Access the webpage by entering the IP address in the serial monitor in your browser's address bar.
+3. Access the webpage by entering the IP address in your browser's address bar.

 ## Screenshots